android/performance-samples/MacrobenchmarkSample/ftl/README.md

 #### Building Macrobenchmark Tests

 Here we define the jobs that are required to produce the artifacts necessary to kick off a Macrobenchmark run.
 We need to checkout the source, set up `JDK` and `Gradle` before we can build the Macrobenchmark test APK.
-Once everything is set up we can run `./gradlew :macrobenchmark:assemble`.
+Once everything is set up we can run `./gradlew build`.

 ```yaml
 - name: Checkout